Benjamin144/Include-Me/README.md

 In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement

+- Labels for author, child friendly, date published, number of pages and publisher details missing from accordion dropdown menus.
 - A visual representation of the Book
 - A downloadable sample from partnering website
 - A buy book link to oan external ecommerce website